geerlingguy/ansible-role-mailhog/README.md

 The directory into which the MailHog binary will be installed.

+    ssmtp_install: yes
     ssmtp_mailhub: localhost:1025
     ssmtp_root: postmaster
     ssmtp_authuser: ""
     ssmtp_authpass: ""
     ssmtp_from_line_override: "YES"

 sSMTP options.
 These should work with MailHog's default configuration.
+Note that this will replace an already existing sendmail binary, set ssmtp_install to `no`to not install it.

 ## Dependencies